Crystal Webster: 2009–2015

 In 2009, her team was the first qualifier at the Canadian Olympic Pre-Trials.
 She surprised many, winning the A final over former World Champion Kelly Scott.
-At the 2009 Canadian Olympic Curling Trials, the rink finished with a 2-5 record.
+At the 2009 Canadian Olympic Curling Trials, the rink finished with a 2–5 record.

 In her career, she only won two Women's World Curling Tour events, the DEKALB Superspiel in 2009 and the Colonial Square Ladies Classic in 2011.
 She has made it to two Grand Slam finals.
 She lost the 2006 Autumn Gold Slam to Kelly Scott and the 2010 Players' Championships to Cheryl Bernard.

 She made her first Scotties appearance as the alternate for Shannon Kleibrink, for the 2011 Scotties Tournament of Hearts.
-The team finished outside of the playoffs with a 6-5 record.
+The team finished outside of the playoffs with a 6–5 record.

-It was at the 2011 Scotties Tournament of Hearts where she approached Geri-Lynn Ramsay and Erin Carmody, who had played with Kathy O'Rourke from 2009-2011 in Prince Edward Island, having great success at the 2010 Scotties Tournament of Hearts finishing first in round robin play, and losing the final, asking them to join her team for the 2011-12 curling season.
+It was at the 2011 Scotties Tournament of Hearts where she approached Geri-Lynn Ramsay and Erin Carmody, who had played with Kathy O'Rourke from 2009 to 2011 in Prince Edward Island, having great success at the 2010 Scotties Tournament of Hearts finishing first in round robin play, and losing the final, asking them to join her team for the 2011-12 curling season.
 Ramsay was planning to relocate to Calgary with her boyfriend, while Carmody was planning to attend school.
 The team finished within the top five in five of the world curling tour events they participated in.

 At the 2012 Alberta Scotties Tournament of Hearts the team qualified out of the fourth qualified for the playoffs.
 To do so, they successfully eliminated the defending Alberta champions Shannon Kleibrink.
-The team would defeat Valerie Sweeting 5-4 in the C1 vs C2 game, and faced Heather Nedohin in the semi-final.
-They were ahead 5-4 in the tenth end, with hammer and would end up giving up a steal of one to be tied 5-5.
+The team would defeat Valerie Sweeting 5–4 in the C1 vs C2 game, and faced Heather Nedohin in the semi-final.
+They were ahead 5–4 in the tenth end, with hammer and would end up giving up a steal of one to be tied 5-5.
 In the eleventh end, again with the hammer, they would give up another steal, allowing Nedohin to win the semi-final and eventually the Alberta championship.

 At the end of the 2011-12 curling season, the team would finish in seventh place on the Canadian Team Ranking System (CTRS) which was enough to earn the final place in the 2012 Canada Cup of Curling, with the winning team to get a direct entry into the 2013 Canadian Olympic Curling Trials.
-The team finished the event with a 3-3 record.
+The team finished the event with a 3–3 record.

 At the 2013 Alberta Scotties Tournament of Hearts, her team won just one game.
 Following the season, she added Cathy Overton-Clapham to the lineup for the 2013–14 curling season, replacing Erin Carmody who moved to Laura Crocker's Edmonton rink.
 The team played in the Canadian Olympic Curling Trials Qualifying tournament where they just won one game.
 The team made the playoffs at the 2014 Alberta Scotties Tournament of Hearts, but lost to Cheryl Bernard in the 3 vs. 4 game.